Five Reasons What's Really Behind Commitment Issues in Relationships

 Review of Lessons Learned

-- Pay attention to everything that’s good.
+- Pay attention to everything that’s good and don't overlook positive things.

 - Give the relationship full attention.